 The kitchen triangle, comprising the sink, stovetop, and food preparation space is a kitchen must-have that should never be ignored.
 The kitchen triangle is a workflow principle that places the most important and most-used stations in the kitchen close to each other, ensuring a fluidity in the space that contributes to ease of use, intuitive space planning, and access to food preparation spaces, waste bins, refrigeration, and various kitchen storage spaces.

-Without the triangle layout, homeowners may find themselves separated from the sink, or refrigerator by a kitchen island, or walking a few extra steps too far during times of intense culinary creation; doesn’t sound like much, but over time, you’ll grow to resent your choice and wish you paired these critical stations within arms reach from one another.
+Without the triangle layout, homeowners may find themselves separated from the sink, or refrigerator by a kitchen island, or walking a few extra steps too far during times of intense culinary creation; doesn’t sound like much, but over time, you’ll grow to resent your choice and wish you paired these critical stations within arm’s reach from one another.

-The triangle isn’t just good for times of cooking, it’s also a pivotal design pillar that helps alleviate homeowners from an inability to use their kitchen functionally.
 Functional design is a staple of the Kitchen Art Design process, and to overlook the idea of a kitchen triangle isn’t something we take lightly.

 Designing for Other People

 This is your dream kitchen you’re designing.
-Not your mother-in-law’s, not your neighbours, and not your “friends” with whom you’re always subtly competing.
+Not your mother-in-law’s, not your neighbours, and not your “friends” with whom you’re always subconsciously competing.
 When you’re designing your dream space, think about your lifestyle and how you use your current space.
 Design your kitchen for you, and no one else.